 With this concept in mind, WordPress includes built-in roles for Administrators, Authors, Editors, Contributors, and Subscribers.
 These roles specify what can and cannot be accomplished by a user.

-Follow these access control recommendations to reduce your WordPress security risks:
+Follow these access control recommendations to secure your WordPress:

 WordPress password security is an important factor in hardening your website and increasing your WP admin security.
 Password lists are often used by attackers to brute force WordPress websites.
 This is why you should always use strong, unique passwords for all of your accounts to improve the security of your WP site.